-The conference fee will be about EUR 800, there will be discount for those who pay before January 31, 2020.
+The conference fee will be EUR 750, there will be a discounted fee of EUR 650 for those who pay before January 31, 2022.
 The conference fee includes accommodation and full board for 5 days at the Želiv Premonstratensian Monastery, social programme, transportation, conference materials and publication of proceedings in a Special Issue in the Journal Studia Geophysica et Geodaetica.
 If there is sufficient interest we may organize a programme for accompanying persons.
 Abstracts will be up to two pages long, and will be printed in an abstract book available to the participants of the workshop.
-More details about conference fee as well as deadlines and instructions for writing Abstracts will be given in the second circular, which will be distributed during November/December 2019.
+More details about conference fee as well as deadlines and instructions for writing Abstracts will be given in the second circular, which will be distributed during November/December 2021.

 Any request for additional information should be sent to the following

 Petr Bulant, Leo Eisner, Tijmen Jan Moser

 Tariq Alkhalifah, Andrej Bona, Roger Borcherdt, Chris Chapman, Vlastislav Červený, Anton Duchkov, Einar Iversen, Zvi Koren, Ivan Pšenčík, Igor Ravve, Serge Shapiro, Alexey Stovas, Leon Thomsen, Ilya Tsvankin, Bjørn Ursin,